Zakinator123/ScaleSketch/README.md

 ## Architecture

 ### Canvas App (React)
-The measurement tool is a React SPA that loads on `/app`:
+The measurement tool is a React SPA that loads on `/` (via an Astro page + React island):

 **Custom Hooks:**
 - `useCanvas` - Pan/zoom/resize logic